willviles/ember-3d/README.md

 Out-of-the-box support for other Three.js object types will be added in the near future.

+## Using Three.js

+For more information on how to use Three.js, please refer to the [documentation](https://threejs.org/docs/).

 ## Contributing

 Ember 3D is in its infancy.
-It will seek to be a flexible and elegant addon for creating complex 3D scenes, though at the moment is lacking a lot of functionality.
+It will seek to be a flexible and elegant addon for creating complex 3D scenes.
 Please feel free to contribute.

 ### Feature requests

 Create feature requests [here](https://github.com/willviles/ember-3d/issues/new) and please tag your issue with `feature-request`.

 <!-- ## Installation